 Virtual office hours will be held through Ohio State's conferencing platform, Carmen Zoom.
-Dr. Coronel's digital meeting room can be accessed during posted office hours at this link: [Zoom Link] [PW: 473884].
+Office hours can be accessed during posted office hours at this link: [Zoom Link] [PW: 871860].
 Students may use the audio and video functions if a webcam and microphone are available.
 If not, there is still a chat function within Zoom for the student to live chat with the professor in the virtual office hours room.
-A guide to accessing Zoom is available online here (Links to an external site.)
+A guide to accessing Zoom is available online here (Links to an external site.) and students can access support for Carmen Zoom here (Links to an external site.).